selfcustody/krux/.github/ISSUE_TEMPLATE/help_wanted.md

 ---
-name: 🥺 Help wanted
+name: 🥺 Other
-about: Help needed to use a feature, perform or understand a procedure
+about: Anything not related to a bug or feature
-title: "[Help] the title of help wanted report"
+title: "[Other] summarize what is"
-labels: help wanted
+labels: other
 assignees: ''

 ---

-#### Describe the problem you need help
+#### Describe what it is